HenryNguyenLe/SQLAlchemy_Challenge/README.md

 # Vacation Planning at Hawaii
 ## Overview
 Hawaii is known for one of the best places in the world for vacation, thanks to its evergreen islands and extremely comfortable weather.
-In this repository, Hawaii weather parameters such as precipitation and temperature are analyzed to see if the weather of the pre-picked vacation dates are good or not.
+In this repository, Hawaii weather parameters such as precipitation and temperature are analyzed to see if the weather of the pre-picked vacation dates is good or not.

 ![Hawaii Image - Henry Le](/Images/Hawaii.jpg)